usbarmory/usbarmory/hardware/mark-two/README.md

 Revision information
 ====================

-This directory contains the hardware design for the USB armory Mk II rev. β.
+This directory contains the hardware design for the USB armory Mk II rev. γ.

-Current schematics and layout files have been designed in KiCad 5.1.4.
+Current schematics and layout files have been designed in KiCad 5.1.10.

 PCB Information
 ===============